skydoves/viewmodel-lifecycle/README.md

 }
 ```

-Make sure you cancel your custom `CoroutineScope` after observing the `ViewModelState.CLEARED`, and the `viewModelLifecycleFlow` extension must be launched on Main thread.
+Make sure you cancel your custom `CoroutineScope` after observing the `ViewModelState.CLEARED`, and the `viewModelLifecycleFlow` extension must be launched on **main** thread.

 ## Find this library useful? :heart:
 Support it by joining __[stargazers](https://github.com/skydoves/Lazybones/stargazers)__ for this repository. :star:<br>